twobin/react-lazyload/README.md

 ### forceCheck

 This is avaible to manually trigger checking for elements in viewport.
-Helpful when LazyLoad compoents enter the viewport without resize or scroll events, e.g. when the components' container was hidden then become visible.
+Helpful when LazyLoad components enter the viewport without resize or scroll events, e.g. when the components' container was hidden then become visible.

 Import `forceCheck`: